-Emergency works of up to £300 may be undertaken without the prior consent of the diocesan office staff or relevant archdeacon.
-The resident should inform the contractor/s that invoices must be made out to the Diocesan Board of Finance and sent to the Diocesan Office.
+Strictly Emergency works outside of office hours of up to £300 may be undertaken without the prior consent of the diocesan office staff or relevant archdeacon.
+The resident should pay the contractor and forward the invoice and confirmation it has been paid to the diocesan office with bank details and it will be reimbursed to your bank account.